LowellInstruments/ddt/README.md

 - Disable ``xscreensaver``.
 - Remove the Bluetooth and software updater icons from the panel.
 - Remove any unwanted wi-fi credentials left.
-- Replace DWS credentials if they come frmo a cloned DDH.
+- Replace DWS credentials if they come from a cloned DDH.